Special tilting modules for algebras with positive dominant dimension: Acknowledgements

 \section{Acknowledgements}

-We would like to thank William Crawley-Boevey, Sondre Kvamme and Greg Stevenson for helpful comments.
+We would like to thank William Crawley-Boevey, Sondre Kvamme, Greg Stevenson and the anonymous referees for helpful comments.
 This project began while the first author visited Universit\"at Bielefeld with funding from the Deutsche Forschungsgemeinschaft grant SFB 701---he thanks Henning Krause and the rest of the Bielefeld representation theory group for their hospitality.
-Subsequently, the first author was supported by a postdoctoral fellowship from the Max-Planck-Gesellschaft.
+Subsequently, he was supported by a postdoctoral fellowship from the Max-Planck-Gesellschaft.
+The second author is supported by the Alexander von Humboldt-Stiftung in the framework of an Alexander von Humboldt Professorship endowed by the Federal Ministry of Education and Research.